dhellmann/pymotw-3/source/gettext/index.rst

 ==========================================

 :mod:`gettext` works by looking up literal strings in a database of translations, and pulling out the appropriate translated string.
-There are several variations of the functions for accessing the catalog, depending on whether the strings are Unicode or not.
 The usual pattern is to bind the appropriate lookup function to the name "``_``" (a single underscore character) so that the code is not cluttered with a lot of calls to functions with longer names.